coconut009/ROCmOnRadeon/README.md

 ### Study Base for ROCm on Radeon

-This repository is a study base for ROCm on Radeon, inspired by the ROCm public repository.
+This repository serves as a comprehensive study base for exploring and understanding the capabilities of ROCm (Radeon Open Compute) on Radeon GPUs.
+Inspired by the ROCm public repository
+Explore the scripts and examples, experiment with different configurations, and leverage PyTorch micro benchmarking to measure and optimize performance.
+Gain valuable insights, enhance your skills, and contribute to the ROCm community.

 ### Pre-requirements
 To run any script in this repository, please ensure that you meet the following pre-requirements: